uitie/rattleback/README.md

 Each level should have a README.md that describes what is being done, and any pre-conditions (aside from the account) that are needed.

+## Local Usage

+This repo is meant to be to be run from within the dev-container, which contains all the tools needed.

+### Sensitive info

+Where possible we mount the correct local auth files like `~/.gcloud/` so that any local auth can be used on the container.
+We also ignore the `./.env` file and `*.tfvars` so that you can use those - if needed - to house sensitive infomation.

 ## Resources

 ### *Goat